Discover more from Healthy Rich

 Use our Money Map worksheet to list:

-Once you see where you are now, you can use your Money Map to figure out which strings you need to pull to make changes.
+Once you see where you are now, you can use your Money Map to figure out which strings you need to pull to make any changes you want.
 Do you need to bring more money in?
-Can you move, reorganize debt or cancel some services to spend less?
+Can you move house, reorganize debt or cancel some services to reduce your commitments?
 Do you want to adjust some financial goals to tie up less money in debt payoff or savings?

 2. Use a Yes Fund